trent-/trent-.github.io/_posts/2015-07-14-setup-jekyll-blog-ubuntu.md

 date:   2015-07-14 12:41:00
 ---

-Well, for my first post on my GitHub, Jekyll based blog, I thought it'd be fitting to document how I got up and going on my Ubuntu box.
-Every repository on GitHub has the ability to host a site using the Jekyll technology so it's worth setting this environment up on your main machine so you can ensure everything is working as desired - by serving it locally as you would expect GitHub to do.
+Well, for my first post on my GitHub, Jekyll based blog, I thought it'd be fitting to document how I got up and going on my Ubuntu machine.
+Every repository or user on GitHub has the ability to host a site using the Jekyll technology so it's worth installing Jekyll on your machine so that you can see how your site would behave before pushing it to GitHub.

-The first resource I referred to was the GitHub pages guide: <https://help.github.com/articles/using-jekyll-with-pages/>
+GitHub includes a basic guide on getting set up here: <https://help.github.com/articles/using-jekyll-with-pages/>

 The first step in this guide is to install Ruby.
 This mentions that the minimum required version is 2.
-You will run into problems here if you are running Ubuntu 14.04 because the default Ruby is version 1.9 (note: on a later version of Ubuntu - I tested on Ubuntu 15.04 as at time of writing - the default Ruby is 2.1.2).
+You will run into problems here if you are running Ubuntu 14.04 (the latest LTS at the time of writing) because the default Ruby is version 1.9 (note: on a later version of Ubuntu - I tested on Ubuntu 15.04 - the default Ruby is 2.1.2).
 Fortunately, version 2 of Ruby is available in the packages through the ruby2.0 package.
 So start by installing ruby2.0:

 ```bash
 sudo apt-get install ruby2.0